7 Best Ecommerce Platforms in Singapore [2026] 2026

 Actionable Insight: Imagine a local snack brand using a TikTok livestream to launch a new flavour.
 They could partner with a local food influencer, demonstrate the product, answer questions in real-time, and offer a flash discount.
 This creates massive urgency and can trigger a flood of instant sales, all without the customer ever leaving the app.

 This “shoppertainment” model is excellent for triggering impulse purchases.
 A user can be scrolling through videos one moment and completing a purchase the next.
 The buying journey is so smooth and integrated that it is an incredibly powerful tool, especially for brands with visually appealing products.
+For a complete walkthrough, see our guide on how to sell on TikTok Shop.

 To effectively use these platforms, you need a solid plan.